How to Heal After an Affair: 7 Trusted Infidelity Recovery Resources

-• Emotional infidelity: Involves forming a deep emotional connection with someone outside the primary relationship, often leading to a strong bond without physical intimacy.
+• Emotional infidelity: Forming a deep emotional connection outside the primary relationship.

-• Online infidelity: Engaging in romantic or sexual conversations through text, social media, or dating apps without physical contact.
+• Online infidelity: Romantic or sexual communication via text, social media, or apps.

 Whichever type of infidelity you’re facing, our therapists have seven key resources to help your healing and recovery.